We ship all over the world.

 Why use the Electrical Panel Lockout instead of circuit breaker lockouts?

 - The Panel Lockout is much sturdier and secure than those small, red, circuit breaker lockouts, which can fall off or easily be removed.

 - To use circuit breaker lockouts you must have many different sizes to fit different types of circuit breakers.
-The Panel Lockout can be used on any panel cover with screws, and with our new clips, on many panel covers without screws.
+The Panel Lockout can be used on any panel cover with screws, and with our new clips, on most panel covers without screws.
 It doesn’t matter what type of circuit breakers are in the panel.